-The average number of personnel of the Company is 1,649 and 1,522 for the years 2008 and 2007, respectively, inclusive of employees based at the company's head office in Manila.
-Out of the 1,649 employees for 2008, 204 are employed by Semirara while the rest are employed by DMC Construction Equipment Resources, Inc., an affiliate of Dacon Corporation.
+The average number of personnel of the Corporation is 1,649 and 1,522 for the years 2008 and 2007 respectively, inclusive of employees based at the Corporation's head office in Manila.
+Out of the 1,649 employees for 2008, 204 are employed by Semirara while the rest is employed by DMC Construction Equipment Resources, Inc., is an affiliate of Dacon Corporation.

-A new CBA was signed between the Company and the Semirara Mining Corporation Labor Union (SMCLU) last December 14, 2006 which will last five (5) years after effectivity.
-There was a notice of strike or dispute which, however, did not materialized due to the settlement resulting to the signing of the new CBA.
+On December 14, 2006, CBA between the Corporation and the Semirara Mining Corporation Labor Union (SMCLU) was signed effective for another five (5) years.
+There was a notice of strike or dispute which however did not materialized due to the settlement resulting to the signing of the new CBA.